Ozzie Albies Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to rank 19th in baseball in home runs surrendered (124 total, 1.2 per game).
+- Brewers pitchers combine to surrender 127 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

-- His most recent appearance came on Saturday against the Atlanta Braves, when the right-hander went six innings, surrendering three earned runs while allowing six hits.
+- In his last outing on Sunday against the Atlanta Braves, the righty went six innings, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.